 When we built our Isuzu Dmax I took it over a weighbridge a couple of times, and ended up with a GVM upgrade as it was pushing the boundaries too much.

-However, that was when we were towing a relatively light weight soft floor camper trailer, and since then we purchased a Reconn R2 which is quite a bit heavier.
 Of course, a lot of thought went into weight distribution and whether we’d be legal, and with a light weight tow ball weight I was fairly confident.

 The risks of not being under weight are simply not worth the chance though, and with a big 6 week trip planned with as much gear as we’d ever take loaded in, I booked a session with a mobile caravan weighing service.